studzin-sky/llm-description-enhancer/README.md

 - Python 3.9 or higher
 - `pip` (Python package installer)
-- Docker (for containerized deployment)
+- Docker (for containerized deployment, Docker BuildKit enabled recommended for secrets)
 - Git (for cloning the repository)
+- A Hugging Face Hub account and an access token (with `read` permissions) if the chosen model is gated (see Docker Usage section).

 ## Project Structure